hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 Some trace elements tend to evaporate at combustion temperatures and then recondense when the temperature falls in the heat transfer sections of a boiler.
 This recondensation results in both homogeneous submicron particles of trace elements and ash particles covered in a heterogeneous layer of trace elements.
 Flue gas must be treated before being released from the incinerator's chimney stack.
-Prior to treatment, flue gas is cooled to under 200&#8451; with water injections or more efficiently by indirectly heating the water in the pipes.
+Prior to treatment, flue gas is cooled to under 200&#8451; with water injections or more efficiently by indirectly heating the water in the heat exchanger pipes.
-! which pipes?
 This is followed by a series of absorption, scrubbing and filtering steps.
 A typical air pollution control system includes the following components: an acid gas removal system, dioxin and mercury removal system, a particulate removal system, a nitrogen oxide removal system, and a pollution control system.
 These may include wet scrubbers that spray water to remove large-scale particles, mechanical filters for capturing fine particles, oil traps, and chambers that house controlled chemical reactions for capturing harmful gaseous compounds.